 You know, I actually agree with you, Sean.

-I think it's very cynical that we're not seeing the women uh the you know the members of Congress and Senators who were so forcefully for uh the accuser of Judge Kavanaugh not coming forward and talking with the same kind of vehemence and support for Lieutenant Governor Fairfax.
+For once, I think it's very cynical that we're not seeing the women, the members of Congress and senators who were so forcefully for the accuser of Judge Kavanaugh not coming forward and talking with the same kind of vehemence and support for Lieutenant Governor Fairfax.

 There's always two sides to a story.